Homura Akemi: In Magia Record

 Homura appears with her personality being that of a shy, timid, magical girl rather than her cold and strong personality.
 In the game, it is said that a time paradox caused the events of Magia Record that never happened in the anime series.
 The Homura in the game and main anime series are the same person but are walking different paths, with the former never going through the experience of Mami killing Kyoko, and Madoka asking Homura to kill her after promising to prevent her from contracting with Kyubey.
 In the game's story, after Mami disappears, Homura goes to Kamihama city with Madoka searching for her.
 They encounter the magical girl Alina Gray, who reveals she defeated Mami and fed her to one of her "grand masterpiece witch[es]", angering Homura and Madoka.
 They investigate an abandoned museum.
 Sayaka joins them but parts ways with them after a group called Wings of Magius attacks them.

 After meeting Sayaka, she reveals to Homura and Madoka that the Magius brainwashed Mami, and they decide to search for her to rescue her.
 However, they meet Mami at Mitakihara city.
 She has become the "Saint of Kamihama", and traps them in a barrier with Alina's help.
 Kyoko comes and breaks the barrier and rescues them.
 However, when Homura is informed that Walpurgisnacht will be heading to Kamihama city due to the guidance of Magius, she thinks it would be better to stay at Mitakihara as she is afraid of facing it with Madoka.
 Madoka and her friends are determined to go to Kamihama city, so Homura decides to help them.
 After arriving in Kamihama, they meet with Mami, whose brainwash had been broken by Yachiyo Nanami, and they join her.
 Together, they face the Magius at Hotel Fenthope to stop them from sacrificing innocent people to achieve their goals in liberating magical girls.
 In the final battle, Homura fights against Walpurgisnacht with the magical girls in Kamihama city, and finally succeeds in defeating it; her final words in the battle are, "Goodbye, Walpurgisnacht".
-For the stage play adaptation of Magia Record, Hina Kawata of idol girl group Keyakizaka46 portrayed Homura.
+For the stage play adaptation of Magia Record, Hina Kawata of idol girl group Hiragana Keyakizaka46 portrayed Homura.
 She also appears in the manga adaptation of the game featured on the cover of the manga's second volume with Yachiyo Nanami.